rayguna/sinatra-omnicalc-1/README.md

 [Notes for this project are here.](https://learn.firstdraft.com/lessons/100)

+Here is the link to the target: https://omnicalc-1.matchthetarget.com/

 Activities:

 1. Run the code in codespace.
 In the terminal, type ruby app.rb.
 Open a browser from the PORTS tab.
 Here is what I see: